 A high level introduction to soil, agronomy, and nutrients.

-The importance of soil health can not be overstated.
 All of the food on the planet is an indirect result of a thin layer of topsoil across the planet.
-Adjustments to this thin layer through fertiliser or other means can have an outstanding compounding effect, and not always in a positive sense.
-Overuse of fertilisers has lead to nutrient run offs which pollute waterways.
-However, without fertiliser we would not be able to sustain a planet of 7.6 billion people (and this is indeed a problem we may face in the future if/when we run out of readily available phosphate).
+Adjustments to this thin layer through fertiliser or other means can have an outstanding effect, although not always in a positive sense.
+As an example, overuse of fertilisers has lead to nutrient run offs which pollute waterways.
+However, without fertiliser we would not be able to sustain a planet of 7.6 billion people (and this is indeed a problem we may soon face when we run out of readily available phosphate).

 Soil Organic Matter